 Having been home for 6 months now, I thought it was time to pay a trip to the home I left behind, Scotland.
 And what better way could there be to remember than through food?

-My visit to Scotland was a meld of all the things that I love about traveling- discovering new tastes and sights, the sense of becoming an explorer- coupled with a comforting sense of nostalgia.
-And so in returning to Scotland it was not quite a sense of homecoming but certainly one of comfort and ease, made all the more pleasurable by the fantastic local seafood.
+My visit to Scotland was a meld of all the things that I love about travelling- discovering new tastes and sights, the sense of becoming an explorer- coupled with a comforting sense of nostalgia.
+And so in returning to Scotland, it was not quite a sense of homecoming but certainly one of comfort and ease, made all the more pleasurable by the fantastic local seafood.

-Loch Fyne Oyster Bar, like all good seafood restaurants is reassuring close to its food supply, with the seafood coming directly from the loch itself or nearby regions.
-The langoustines and oyster both come directly from the Loch.
+Loch Fyne Oyster Bar, like all good seafood restaurants, is reassuring close to its food supply, with the seafood coming directly from the loch itself or nearby regions.
+The langoustines and oysters both come directly from the Loch.

-Oysters then are a must, we have them two ways; with a simple shallot vinegar and cooked with garlic breadcrumbs.
-We also can’t pass on the West Coast langoustines served with a light tomato mayonnaise and brach orach- a traditional strongly smoked salmon.
+Oysters then are a must, we have them in two ways; with a simple shallot vinegar and cooked with garlic breadcrumbs.
+We also can’t pass on the West Coast langoustines served with a light tomato mayonnaise and Brach Orach- a traditional strongly smoked salmon.

 Soon the table is covered with a seafood lover’s dream and no hint of the lingering fishy smell that accompanies a less than fresh catch.
 We begin with the raw oysters, my first and definitely not last experience of these delightful beauties.

-The salmon is unfortunately no match for its predecessor, and for an admirer of strongly smoked foods has a lighter smoking than expected.
-The Bradan Rost, kiln roasted salmon, purchased from the shop, despite being overcooked is far more delicious, and doesn’t last the trip home.
+Unfortunately, the salmon is no match for its predecessor, and for an admirer of strongly smoked foods has a lighter smoking than expected.
+The Bradan Rost, kiln roasted salmon, purchased from the shop, despite being overcooked is far more delicious and doesn’t last the trip home.

 Reminiscing about this meal makes me wonder what other delights still wait to be uncovered in Scotland and when I will next be able to venture home.